uinnn/nbt/README.md

 ## Introduction

-The following presents an implementation of Named Binary Tag (NBT), drawing inspiration from Minecraft and developed using the Kotlin programming language.
+Enhanced Named Binary Tag implementation writen in Kotlin.

 ## Features

-- **Support for Varied Data Types**: Encompassing both primitive and complex data types.
+- **Support for Varied Data Types**: Primitive and complex types.

-- **Custom Type Creation**: Define and integrate custom data types seamlessly.
+- **Custom Type Creation**: Easily create new types as you need.

-- **Optimized Memory Utilization**: Minimizing memory footprint for efficient resource usage.
+- **Optimized Memory Utilization**: Uses specialized types to decrease memory usage.

-- **Compact Design**: A highly condensed structure, facilitating streamlined storage.
+- **Compact Design**: This is designed to be simple, so, is simple.

 - **Multiple Compression**: Various compressions formats.
 GZIP, ZIP, ZLIB.